 There is another way to warm up those walls cold to touch.
 If that is a little pricey for you, an alternative is to use an internal solution – our suggestion is Wallrock Thermal Liner.
 This is an insulating wallpaper that will create a warmer wall and a slightly warmer room.
 It isn’t going to make the same sort of impact as external cladding, but it is much cheaper, at around £7 a square meter.
 It is also really simple to install – you can do it yourself with a little bit of DIY aptitude.
 Make sure you order yourself the thermal liner adhesive however, as standard wallpaper paste is not strong enough to support the additional weight of the thermal liner compared to standard wallpaper.

 As has been mentioned, walls cold to touch can create a point for moisture to condense from the warm air.
 If insulation is not a possibility, or not quite doing the job, make sure you have adequate ventilation.
 Ventilation can help remove the moisture from a room and keep the walls dry.

 Another useful way to reduce condensation build up is to install a radiant heater – like an infrared panel.
 This form of ‘dry’ heating helps warm surfaces, reducing their ability to condense water.
-Perfect for a bathroom where the extractor isn’t quite doing the job.
+Perfect for a bathroom because they keep the moisture airborne (rather than condensing on the walls) so the extractor fan can do its job.